eSpaceEPFL/marsissharadviewer/docs/use.rst

 3D viewer
 ---------

-The *3D view* shows a 3D representation of the redargrams in the space, together with the map layer selected on the QGIS map.
+The *3D view* shows a 3D representation of the radargrams in the space, together with the map layer selected on the QGIS map.
 The aim of the view is to show intersecting radargrams, especially in the polar regions.

 The geographic projection is the one selected on QGIS.